 meaning the initial slice only).

-We need to pause between slices to change the ZIP floppy when it is
+We need to pause between slices to change the usb key when it is

-terminal bell (-b) when user action is needed.
+we ask dar to to ring the terminal bell when user action is needed:

 also available).
 Optionally, if speed is more important than archive